-Water Supply Guidance Welsh Water
+Water Supply Guidance Water Health Partnership for Wales.

-Snowdonia National Park Guidance to holding an event in the National Park www.gwynedd.llyw.cymru/digwyddiadau
+Snowdonia National Park Guidance to holding an event in the National Park

-Published by: Gwynedd Council.
-The Publishers would like to thank Professor Edward Grant LLB, MA, Cumbria University for technical support in putting this document together.
+Published by: Gwynedd Council The Publishers would like to thank Mr Edward Grant LLB, MA, Derby University for technical support in putting this document together.
 These pages are intended to be for guidance only.
 This is not a full authoritative definition of the law and it does not contain legal or professional advice.

-Revised and Edited by Hugh Edwin Jones MSc, Tech IOSH.
+Prepared and Edited by Hugh Edwin Jones MSc, Dip RSA, Dip ESM Tech IOSH.
+(15 January 2020).